telerik/xaml-docs/controls/radmap/features/export-support.md

 >important Only the current viewport of the map will be exported.
 Also, the navigation controls won't be included in the saved image.

 By default the objects defined in the map layers (VisualizatioLayer or InformationLayer) like map objects and FrameworkElements won't be exported.
-In order to export them you will need to set the first optional parameter (__includeMapObjects__) of the ExportToImage() method to __True__
+In order to export them you will need to set the first optional parameter (__includeMapObjects__) of the ExportToImage() method to __True__.

 #### __[C#] Example 3: Save map objects__
 {{region cs-radmap-features-export-2}}